Home » Blog » The 5 Phases of Project Management

 With Microsoft Teams, you can create separate channels or tabs for different planning aspects like schedule, budget, resources, and risk management.
 Microsoft Planner can be used for task management in Microsoft Teams to create detailed task lists, assign tasks to team members, and set deadlines.
 You can also use shared spreadsheets in Teams for budget planning, for example.

 Project room templates are useful in this phase.
 Templates allow organizations to use any team as a blueprint, adding channels, tabs, folders, files, or apps, such as Planner and OneNote, with just a few clicks.
-Templates can also have pre-configured permissions and settings, providing a clear and structured framework for internal and external team members from the get-go.
+Templates can also have pre-configured user permissions and settings, providing a clear and structured framework for internal and external team members from the get-go.

 What is the difference between Project Initiation and Project Planning?